Breakthrough-Energy/docs/source/dev/coding_guide.rst

 if you let us know that you are unfamiliar, we may be able to provide a code snippet or a git branch that demonstrates this functionality.

+In the process of developing your code, you may even find an example of how our code can be simplified by using pre-existing tools; if so, please submit a pull request and we will appreciate the contribution!

 What's a Unit Test?
 -------------------